kymotz/oplog/README.md

-# operate-log
+# oplog
-a util for operate log
+a util for operating log